admalledd/event_engine/readme.md

     * Event loop that pulls one event and fires it through all listeners for that event
     * example put::: `events.put(events.base.Event())`
     * class decorator for event name / priority

+* plugin/game loading
+    * support loading from specific folder from pyfs (to support remote file loading?)